Towards Reliable Item Sampling for Recommendation Evaluation

 \subsection{Sampling Size UpperBound}

 Now, we consider how to determine the terminal size $n_{max}$.
-We take the post-analysis over the different terminal sizes and investigate the average sampling cost, which introduce the concept \textit{sampling efficiency}, see \cref{fig:sample_efficiency}.
+We take the post-analysis over the different terminal sizes and investigate the average sampling cost, which introduces the concept \textit{sampling efficiency}, see \cref{fig:sample_efficiency}.
 Formally, we first select a large number $n_{max} \approx N$ and repeat the aforementioned adaptive sampling process.
 For each user, his/her sampling set size could be one of $\{n_0, n_1=2n_0, n_2=4n_0,\dots, n_t=n_{max}\}$.
 And there are $m_j$ users whose sample set size is $n_j$ $(j=0,1,\dots, t)$.
 The average sampling cost for each size $n_j$ can be defined heuristically:

 The intuition behind \cref{eq:ave_cost} is: at $j$-th iteration, we independently sample $n_j-n_{j-1}$ items for total $M-\sum\limits_{p=0}^{j-1}{m_p}$ users, and there are $m_j$ users whose rank $r_u> 1$. $C_j$ is the average items to be sampled to get a user whose $r_u> 1$, which reflects sampling efficiency.
-In ~\cref{fig:sample_efficiency}, we can see that when sample reaches $3200$, the sampling efficiency will reduce quickly (the average cost $C_j$ increases fast).
-Such post analysis provides insights on how to balance the sample size and sampling efficiency.
-In this case, we observe $n_{max}=3200$ can be a reasonable choice.
-Even though different dataset can pickup different threshold, we found in practice $3200$ can serve as a default choice to start, and achieve pretty good performance for the estimation accuracy.
+In ~\cref{fig:sample_efficiency}, we can see that when the sample reaches $12.4\%$ (of total items, around $3200$ for $yelp$ dataset) the sampling efficiency will reduce quickly (the average cost $C_j$ increases fast).
+Such post-analysis provides insights into how to balance the sample size and sampling efficiency.
+In this case, we observe $12.4\%$ can be a reasonable choice.
+Even though different datasets can pick up different thresholds, we found in practice $10\%\sim 15\%$ can serve as a default choice to start and achieve pretty good performance for the estimation accuracy.